 - Dry yourself before entering the steam room – entering the steam room wet can inhibit the skins natural ability to sweat which is essential for removing impurities and toxins.

 - Take a cool shower after the steam room.
-The cold with help to close your pores before anything can get into them and potentially block them.
+The cold with help to close your pores inhibiting anything from entering your pores and potentially blocking them.

 Are you aware of the numerous other benefits of using a steam room?
 Read our article on ‘10 Benefits Of Using A Steam Room‘ to see what other benefits there are.